Canon M6 Mark II vs Sony A6300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M6 Mark II and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The M6 Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M6 Mark II Manual (free pdf) or the online Sony A6300 Manual.
+Further information on the features and operation of the M6 Mark II and A6300 can be found, respectively, in the Canon M6 Mark II Manual (free pdf) or the online Sony A6300 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon M6 Mark II or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.